mkbrv/grunt-set-env/README.md

 # grunt-set-env

-> Environment variables to be used in grunt tasks config.
+> Allows you to define environment variables to be used in grunt tasks config.
+Variables can be a JSON/String stored in external file, hard-coded or can be the result of a function.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`